Turning the wheel

 Why Spoked Wheels Are Particularly Suitable for Enduro and Off-Road Motorcycles

-- The ability to replace individual spokes makes repairs in the field easier and faster compared to cast or forged wheels, where often the entire rim needs to be replaced.
+- The ability to replace individual spokes also makes repairs in remote areas easier and quicker compared to cast or forged wheels, which often require full rim replacement.